iri031/monad/Readme.md

 - Time between launching a new task and it beginning execution: **100 ns**.
 - Time between a task beginning execution and it being wound up: **90 ns**.

-#### Launch new work on executor which suspends on an i/o, resumes and then exits
+#### Launch new work on executor which suspends on an i/o, resumes and then exits:
 - Time between launching a new task and it beginning execution: **130 ns**.
 - Time between a task beginning execution and it initiating the i/o with io_uring, and then suspending awaiting the i/o completion: **120 ns**.
 - Time between i/o completing and task resumption: **50 ns**.
 - Time between task resumption and it being wound up: **120 ns**.

+#### Launch new work on next idle executor in a thread pool:
+- Loop initiating, executing and tearing down tasks from one kernel thread onto a pool of sixty-four executors each running on their own kernel thread:
+**861.84 ns/op**.

 ### Superscalar execution:
-- Loop initiating, executing and tearing down tasks: **39.6 ns**/op (4.8x, CPU is
+- Loop initiating, executing and tearing down tasks on the same kernel thread:
-capable of 5x).
+**39.6 ns**/op (4.8x, CPU is capable of 5x).

 - Loop suspend-resuming a task using an io_uring noop (i.e. minimum possible io_uring op overhead): **85.766 ns**/op (3.38x, io_uring cycle is